preset-io/promptimize/README.md

 and visualization).
 At Preset, we use `promptimize` to generate complex SQL based on natural language, and to suggest charts to users.
 We derive the `SimpleQuery` class to make it fitted to our specific use cases in our own prompt engineering repo.
-Not my first open source project as the creator of
+It's not my first open source project as the creator of
 [Apache Superset](https://github.com/apache/superset/) and
 [Apache Airflow](https://github.com/apache/airflow/)